-Frankfurt International School (FIS) is an independent, coeducational day school, which offers an exceptional educational program from first steps (age 3) through grade 12 for students representing more than 60 nationalities.
-The school was founded in 1961, and the 2020-2021 school year runs from August 12 to June 22.
+Frankfurt International School (FIS) is an independent, coeducational day school, which offers an exceptional educational program from first steps (age three) through Grade 12 for students representing more than 60 nationalities.
+The school was founded in 1961, and the 2022-2023 school year runs from August to June.
 The school’s mission is to be the leading culturally diverse and family-oriented international school with English as the principal language of instruction.
 The school inspires young individuals to develop their intellect, creativity, and character to become independent, adaptable, socially responsible, and internationally minded citizens, by ensuring a dynamic, inquiry-driven education of the highest standard.

-Organization: The school is governed by a 12-member Board of Trustees consisting of current parents.
-Six members are elected by the parents of children enrolled in the school, and five are appointed by the board from the wider community.
-A faculty/staff member is elected by the faculty and staff of FIS.
-Honorary board members may also be appointed.
+Organization: The school is governed by a 12-member board of trustees consisting of current parents.
+Six members are elected by the parents of children enrolled in the school, and five are appointed by the board.
+A faculty/staff member is also elected by the faculty and staff of FIS.

-Curriculum: The international curriculum is centered on the programs of the International Baccalaureate with strong emphasis on academic rigor and preparation for university studies.
+Curriculum: The international curriculum is centered on the programs of the International Baccalaureate (IB) with a strong emphasis on academic rigor and preparation for university studies.
 Leadership skills and positive character attributes are embedded in learning from the early years onward.
 Instruction is in English.
-German is part of the curriculum for all students with French and Spanish offered as foreign languages starting in grade 6.
-Numerous cocurricular activities are available in drama, music, arts, literary activities, and competitive sports.
-Design technology labs have multiple 3D printers, and the science department is equipped with multiple 3D microscopes.
-The school is accredited by the New England Association of Schools and Colleges.
-The upper school employs 6.2 counselors, and more than 130 colleges and universities visit the campus each year to recruit FIS students.
-FIS graduates routinely have among the highest IB results in the world and are accepted to competitive universities around the world.
+German is part of the curriculum for all students, with French and Spanish offered as foreign languages starting in grade 6.
+A personalized identity language program has been recently added as well.
+Numerous co-curricular activities are available in drama, music, arts, service, literary activities, and competitive sports.
+The design technology labs have multiple 3D printers, and the science department is equipped with multiple 3D microscopes.
+The school is accredited by the New England Association of Schools and Colleges (NEASC).
+The upper school employs 6.2 counselors, and more than 130 colleges and universities visit (both virtually and in-person) each year to recruit FIS students.
+FIS graduates routinely have among the highest IB results and are accepted to competitive universities globally.

-Faculty: In the 2020-2021 school year, there are 227 faculty members.
-There is a very low turn-over of faculty at FIS, and the majority of teachers hold a Masters degree or higher in education.
+Faculty: In the 2022-2023 school year, FIS has 374 total staff including 283 teachers, 98 of whom are U.S. citizens, 31 host-country nationals, and 154 third-country nationals representing 42 nationalities.
+The majority of teachers hold a master’s degree or higher in education.
 The school also employs learning coaches that support the needs of challenged and highly capable students and also enriches the offerings available in core subject areas.
 The school invests heavily in ongoing professional development opportunities for faculty.

-Enrollment: At the beginning of the 2020-2021 school year, enrollment was 1,818.
+Enrollment: At the beginning of the 2022-2023 school year, enrollment was 1,771.
+Of the total, 559 were U.S. citizens, 310 host-country nationals, and 902 third-country nationals.
 FIS has the highest enrollment of American students of any international school in Germany, while still serving a diverse community of over 60 nationalities.
 These figures include the Wiesbaden campus.

-Facilities: The 16-acre Oberursel campus contains a main building for the elementary and upper schools and a separate, purpose-built primary school for children aged 3-6 years.
-These buildings comprise over 120 classrooms, art and music rooms, three libraries, 14 science labs, a design and technology center, two cafeterias, an auditorium/performing arts center, as well as specialist rooms for learning support and counseling.
-In addition, facilities include a separate block for central administration, several play areas, a multipurpose area, two all-weather sports fields, and a high-tech arts, science and technology building.
+Facilities: The 16-acre Oberursel campus contains the main building for the elementary and upper schools and a separate, purpose-built primary school for children aged three to six years.
+These buildings comprise over 120 classrooms, art, and music rooms, three libraries, 14 science labs, a design technology center, two cafeterias, an auditorium/performing arts center, as well as specialist rooms for learning support and counseling.
+In addition, facilities include a separate block for central administration, several play areas, a multipurpose area, two all-weather sports fields, and a high-tech arts, science, and technology building.
 The sports and learning center provides extra classrooms, a fitness center, a spinning room, three sports halls, changing rooms, and multipurpose rooms.
-The school operates a branch campus in the countryside village of Naurod, outside of Wiesbaden, from first steps through grade 8 which has well equipped facilities including a gymnasium, science lab, library-media center, cafeteria, and outdoor recreational space, with a strong emphasis on personalized instruction.
-In addition, a new ACE (Arts, Creativity and Education) Center is being purpose built to provide an enhanced teaching and learning environment for Design & Technology and Visual Arts, including a 3D Printer, Maker Space, and Coding and Robotics.
-The ACE Center also comprises a new Black Box Studio and flexible collaboration areas.
+The school operates a branch campus in the countryside village of Naurod, outside of Wiesbaden, from first steps through to grade 8 which has well-equipped facilities including a gymnasium, science lab, library-media center, cafeteria, and outdoor recreational space, with a strong emphasis on personalized instruction.
+In addition, the newly built ACE (Arts, Creativity, and Education) Center provides an enhanced teaching and learning environment for Design Technology and Visual Arts, including a 3D Printer, Maker Space, and Coding and Robotics areas.
+The ACE Center also comprises a new Black Box Performance Studio and flexible collaboration spaces.